agathadelolmo/911_calls_app/README.md

 911 CALLS APP

 Interactive Shiny application that maps the most recent 911 calls in Monroe County, NY and displays routes to the nearest hospital and police station.

+IMPORTANT: If an incident has occurred at sea/lake/river or any location inaccessible by car for any reason, OSR does not work.

 Note: The app interface is in Spanish.